VDA5050/VDA5050/VDA5050_EN.md

 If the AGV detects that its base is running low, it can set the `newBaseRequest` flag to "true" to prevent unnecessary braking.

+### 6.12.4 Request Use of Corridors

+If the corridors within a mobile robot's currently active order have the `releaseRequired` flag set to true, it shall issue a request prior to deviating from the predefined trajectory of an edge.
+For this purpose, the robot shall add an `edgeRequest` object to its state message.
+Note that the `requestId` shall be unique across all requests (e.g. `zoneRequest`, `edgeRequest`) issued by the mobile robot.
+Master control shall only release the corridor for edges that are part of the base.

+The `requestStatus` is set to REQUESTED and the combination of `edgeId` and `sequenceId` references the edge's trajectory the robot asks to deviate from.
+The mobile robot has the option to request the approval for several edges simulatenously as long as they are part of its current base.
+The usage of each corridor shall be requested in a dedicated `edgeRequest` and each request must be approved inidivdually by master control.

+The robot shall remain on the predefined trajectory of its current edge until a `respone` is received from the master control.
+Once the robot has received the approval to start maneuvering, it sets the `requestStatus` to 'GRANTED' and may now use the corridor.
+As long as the robot requires the corridor, it shall keep the `edgeRequest` in its state.
+If the mobile robot no longer requires the use of a corridor (e.g., because it might have successfully completed its avoidance procedure, no more need to avoid an obstacle, etc.), it indicates this to the master control by removing the corresponding `edgeRequest` object from its state.
+From there on, the mobile robot shall act as a line-guided vehicle again.
+If it wishes to deviate from the predefined trajectory once more, it shall issue a new `edgeRequest`.

+If during the avoidance procedure the robot reaches the end of its current edge's `corridor` and wishes to continue to the upcoming corridor, which is not yet released, it must stop at the border of its current `corridor`, send a dedicated edge request, and await its approval through the master control.
+If the robot's approval expires or the master control revokes a granted request, it must initiate the fallback action predefined in the `releaseLossBehavior` of the corridor of the edge.

 ### 6.12.4 Information